rabbitmq/rabbitmq-tutorials/ruby/README.md

 ## Requirements

-To run this code you need [Bunny](http://rubybunny.info).
+These tutorials require [Bunny](http://rubybunny.info) to be installed.

-You can install it via RubyGems:
+To install it with RubyGems:

-    gem install bunny --version ">= 2.5.1"
+    gem install bunny --version ">= 2.10.0"

-Bunny supports Ruby 2.0 and later versions.
+Bunny supports Ruby 2.2 and later versions.

 ## Code